-Learn more about the inspirational landscapes surrounding our field centres by on one of our Art History Courses.
+Learn more about the inspirational landscapes surrounding our field centres on one of our Art History Courses.

 The historical study of visual arts involves understanding, interpreting and evaluating the clues which give us insight into the past.
 You can learn all of this and more on an art history course.

 To get to grips with understanding art history, its evolution is broken down into ‘art movements’.
-Art movements are formed for a particular style and common philosophy which represent a certain period in history.
+Art movements are formed from a particular style and common philosophy which represent a certain period in history.